LLan-ovoy/Memory-Baguette/Course_Notes/AML.md

   - stump tree with only one feature,  pick the lowest error rate
   - Weight observations of misclassified with this error rate log(/)
-  - Redo pick loest error rate with weight
+  - Redo pick lowest error rate with weight
   - in random forest, tree are same, sometime forget a feature

-- additive modelingintuition
+- additive modeling intuition

   - in adaboost, average classifiers